 Turkey Banh Mi Sandwiches

 There is absolutely nothing wrong with a classic turkey sandwich.
 But if you are feeling turkey-ed out making a turkey banh mi sandwich provides a refreshing and spicy alternative to a classic turkey dinner leftover meal.
+Inspired by Jamie Oliver!

 Add a splash of olive oil to a large frying pan over medium heat.
 Roughly shred and add the turkey and cook for 2 to 3 minutes, or until warmed through.
-Grate in the lime zest and stir in the chili sauce, then reduce the heat to low and cook until crisp and slightly caramelized.
+Add the lime zest and stir in the chili sauce, then reduce the heat to low and cook until crisp and slightly caramelized.

 Peel the carrot, then coarsely grate and add to a large bowl along with the cucumber and cabbage.
 Peel, finely chop and add the ginger, then sprinkle over a pinch of salt and scrunch together with your hands to get rid of any excess liquid.
 Add 1 teaspoon of sesame oil, the soy, and vinegar and toss to combine.